phnx/sat-commit-framework/README.md

 ```

 Note that, by default, the pipeline executes tools with single job (-j 1) and does not activate or deactivate any rules other than what each tool initialy enabled.

+## Limitations
+Despite being designed for large-scale experiments, the pipeline has some noteworthy technical limitations that should be understood by the users.
+- **Runner's Resource**: Some SATs may terminate the execution abruptly if the allocated resources e.g., disk space on host machine or the memory are insufficient.
+However, the resource requirements depend on the SAT settings.
+For example, CodeQL has the [soft-limit](https://github.com/github/codeql-cli-binaries/issues/11) on memory.
+It is recommended that users allocate enough resource and monitor the execution in order to adjust the resource allocation when the issue occurs.
+- **Potential Incompatible SAT Configurations on Certain System**: In particular, we encountered  the error when running Infer with more than one job assignment (-j2, -j3, ...) on MacOS (M1 and M2).
+This issue does not occur on other host system such as Ubuntu.
+Therefore, all SATs in our pipeline are running with -j1 by default to overcome this issue.
+Please see [this section](#customize-sat-execution) to modify the configuration, if necessary.
+Additionally, there can be other configuration issues in other tools that we haven't yet discovered.
+- **Unique Pre-Compilation Steps**: Our pre-compilation step (see [this section](#target-commit-pre-compilation-process)) can support most C/C++ projects that use the typical build process.
+Specifically, the script executes either `autogen.sh`, `build.sh`, or `bootstrap.sh` to generate build configuration files.
+Then, it executes `configure` to prepare for build process.
+This pre-compilation process should be modified if the target commits follow the alternate approaches such as having the build configuration generation file under other names.
+- **Unlisted Target Commit Dependencies**: Although many frequently-used packages are installed in the runner's base image, some target commits from the other projects may require other packages that are not included.
+Users should monitor the execution and review the error messages when the execution failed during the compilation or pre-compilation steps.
+Target commit dependencies can be managed following the instruction in [this section](#manage-target-commit-dependency).

+We would like to thankfully acknowledge the support from our colleagues who reported these limitations and provided the valuable feedback to improve this pipeline.